boonboonsiri/boon-sync/README.md

 - Everything else j, k

 ## MacOS
-- Reconfigure left and right key
+- Reconfigure left and right key, or lowkey might not even need this
 - Install Rectangle for window management

 ## Bitwarden